likit/medtech-webboard/README.md

-# medtech-ieqa
+# Medtech Webboard
-A system for intelligent external medical laboratory quality assessment.
+A webboard for collective knowledge in medical technology in Thailand and ASEAN.